 To include a custom RPC URL:

-Use the following command to check the status of the Lilypad Resource provider.
+Use the following command to check the status of the resource provider and bacalhau.

 Use the following command to view the containers running after starting Docker Compose.